the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-composition.md

 ## React Component Composition

 The concept of component composition is one of React's more powerful features.
-Essentially we'll discover how to use a React element in the same fashion as an HTML element, with an opening and closing tag:
+Essentially we'll discover how to use a React element in the same fashion as an HTML element with an opening and closing tag:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~